pelkeycj/TicTacToe-CLI/README.md

 TicTacToe-CLI
 ===============
-a command line game of TicTacToe written in python
+A command line game of TicTacToe written in python.

-Computer chooses positions at random
+Play against the computer, which chooses positions at random.